Winterizing Your Pontoon Boat: The Newbie’s Guide

 Vandalism can happen anywhere, from public facilities to your own private property, but it's easily prevented.
 Similar to latching windows and locking doors, there are cautionary steps and measures you can take to secure your pontoon.

-The first items to be stolen would be electronics.
-Unlike an entire boat, it's incredibly easy for someone to rip out unless you've already dismounted them.
+Electronics are the first items to be stolen.
+Unlike an entire boat, they're incredibly easy for someone to rip out unless you've already dismounted them.

 If your pontoon is being stored on land, mount the trailer on blocks and remove the tires.
 This will definitely keep your boat from being wheeled away.
 Another way to deter would be to purchase a tongue lock for the trailer.